steffenmueller4/steffenmueller4.github.io/_posts/2021-03-26-thoughts-on-organization-and-architecture.md

 ---
 layout: post
 date:   2021-03-26 10:11:08 +0100
-title: "Interdependencies between Organization and Software Architecture (Part 1)"
+title: "Interdependencies between Organization and Software Architecture"
 categories:
   - Architecture
+  - Organization
+  - Conway's Law
+  - Inverse Conway Maneuver
   - Domain-driven Design
-  - Thoughts
-  - Organization
+  - Team Topologies Approach
 published: true
 ---
-How does the organization of an organizational unit influence the software architecture of applications and vice versa?
+How does the organization influence the software architecture and vice versa?
+How do we best tailor our organization and build a proper software architecture?
-There are different rules of thumb and theories such as Conway's Law, the Inverse Conway Maneuver, and methods which indicate the interdependencies.
+There are different approaches, theories, and methods such as Conway's Law, the Inverse Conway Maneuver, Domain-driven Design (DDD), and the Team Topologies approach.
 In this article, we will summarize those basics of the interdependencies between the organization and software architecture.
 It is the first part (part 1) of an article series of 2 articles about the interdependencies of organization and software architecture.